• Skip to main content

 Many locals love to grab a bunch of inner tubes and head to the river on a hot summer day, floating in small groups from bridge to bridge.

-While we can’t estimate the total annual economic impact of the river on the Bitterroot Valley, it’s clear the impact is substantial.
+While we can’t estimate the total annual economic impact of the river on the Bitterroot Valley, we know it’s a bunch.

 The river and its tributaries are dependent on snowmelt and rainfall that create the annual streamflow.